The question is, Why Is my Doodle dog chewing grass? Is your dog desperate to eat grass every time he goes outside?

 Do Not Leave Them Alone

-Once you know that your dog will not eat your lawn anymore, feel free to give him free-range of your yard with supervision.
+Once you know that your dog will not eat your lawn anymore, feel free to give him free rein of your yard with supervision.
 Then you can leave him alone once you can completely trust him.

-- Doodles are highly intelligent, so it won’t take your dog long to catch on that you tell him to stop every time he eats grass.
+Doodles are highly intelligent, so it won’t take your dog long to catch on that you tell him to stop every time he eats grass.
 Soon he will make the connection that this is bad.

-- If you don’t have a green thumb, don’t worry!
-You can also provide your dog with a high fiber snack with fresh vegetables.
-Dogs love cut up carrots as a training treat.
+If you don’t have a green thumb, don’t worry!
+You can also provide your dog with a high-fiber snack with fresh vegetables.
+Dogs love cut-up carrots as a training treat.

-Hopefully, with these possible explanations and solutions, hopefully, you can stop a dog desperate to eat grass before it becomes an issue.
-Don’t forget to follow our blog to get more intriguing information on all things Doodle!
+Hopefully, with these possible explanations and solutions, you can stop a dog desperate to eat grass before it becomes an issue.
+Don’t forget to follow our blog for more intriguing information on Doodle!